 In 2008, after initially being retained by a man named Josh Eller, Ms. Burke began to file a series of lawsuits against KBR and Halliburton.
 These lawsuits seek redress against the companies for burning waste in open air “burn pits” in both Iraq and Afghanistan.

-In 2009, Burke PLLC consolidated the numerous lawsuits using the multi-district litigation vehicle (called “MDL”).
+In 2009, Ms. Burke consolidated the numerous lawsuits using the multi-district litigation vehicle (called “MDL”).
 The federal district court in Maryland (J. Titus) presides over the preliminary discovery stage for all the lawsuits.
 The lawsuits are commonly referred to as “the KBR Burn Pit MDL.”

 The KBR Burn Pit MDL complaint alleges that soldiers and contractors who served our nation in Iraq and Afghanistan are suffering from serious injuries caused by overexposure to harmful toxins and carcinogenic materials in the smoke and ash generated through the improper disposal of vast quantities of unsorted waste in enormous open-air burn pits.